Krugou/JakSurveillance/Readme.md

 >
 >Counselor can view the statistics of students attendance on a course
 >
->Counselor can change their role
+>Counselor can change their own role
 >
 >
 >Students can attend a lecture by scanning a qr code